-LMO plc, a reinsurance company, directly accepted a share of PQR plc insurance company's whole account quota share treaty.
+LMO plc, a reinsurance company, participate on PQR plc insurance company's whole account quota share treaty.
 The treaty wording stated that the treaty accepted 'All business accepted by the insured'.

 LMO plc and PQR plc now dispute the width and intention of the treaty wording based on the principle of contra proferentem.
 In addition, LMO plc has recently had their credit rating downgraded and the relationship between the two companies has broken down.